capactio/capact/docs/proposal/20211207-delegated-storage.md

     - Define GraphQL API and Implementation workflow syntax

 - Support for automatic TypeInstance creation and deletion
-    - React on events to create/delete such TypeInstances (e.g. Kubernetes events for any change for Flux's HelmReleases).

 - Support extensibility for upcoming backends